Elon Musk Says He Supports Democratic Presidential Candidate Andrew Yang, Claims UBI Is ‘Obviously Needed’

-Tech entrepreneur, engineer, and Tesla CEO and founder Elon Musk took to Twitter Saturday to reveal that he supports Democratic presidential candidate Andrew Yang.
+Tech entrepreneur, engineer and Tesla CEO and founder Elon Musk took to Twitter Saturday to reveal that he supports Democratic presidential candidate Andrew Yang.

-Musk made the comment in response to American podcaster and political commentator Dan Carlin, who responded to a tweet in which Yang expressed his belief in the importance of disagreement and openness to other people’s opinion, as The Inquisitr previously reported.
+Musk made the comment in response to American podcaster and political commentator Dan Carlin, who responded to a Twitter post in which Yang expressed his belief in the importance of disagreement and openness to other people’s opinion, as The Inquisitr previously reported.

 “I don’t expect people to agree with me on everything- that would be odd,” Yang wrote.

-“My main hope is that people trust that I’m trying to solve problems and I’m open to different approaches – particularly if the data drives in a particular direction,” he continued, adding that changing another person’s mind isn’t a bad thing.
+“My main hope is that people trust that I’m trying to solve problems and I’m open to different approaches — particularly if the data drives in a particular direction.”

-“How weird that this should be a somewhat novel thing to say,” Carlin tweeted in response.
+“How weird that this should be a somewhat novel thing to say,” Carlin said on Twitter in response.

 Musk responded six minutes later.